valeIT/valeIT.github.io/_posts/2012-03-06-comments-off.markdown

 >
 > Comment shouldn't be given even close to the same prominence as the post they refer to.
 Forcing readers to comment on social networks or their own blogs is too much work, and inefficient for an author to keep up with.
 A compromise would be the ability to host comments on a separate page linked to at the bottom of a post.
 It would also make the original post load faster, give sites more control over presentation, and create a dedicated discussion area.

-Here's my opinions:
+Here are my opinions:

 1. They say it's not a discrimination against new commenters, but it is.
-It's just as the wikipedia problem.
-It doesn't matter what the user has to say (or in case of wikipedia the truth) the only thing that matters is verifiability.
+It's just like the Wikipedia problem.
+It doesn't matter what the user has to say (or in case of Wikipedia the truth) the only thing that matters is verifiability.
 And that is terribly wrong, you create an elite vs all the others.
-2. That's a good solution against old comments, i've been using it for few years in my previous blog.
+2. That's a good solution against old comments, I've been using it for few years on my previous blog.
 3. Comments done this way are wasted.
 If you think that comments are worth allow them to stay behind your post, hiding them this way is unfair.
-You have to take a position, there are two choices:keep them or deleted them.
+You have to take a position, there are two choices: keep them or deleted them.
 Period.